-The water heater is optional and available only on certain floor plans as part of the deluxe plumbing and shower package.
+The water heater is optional as part of the deluxe plumbing and shower package.

 Heater operates on LP gas only and will need to be lit manually.
 Operating instructions are on the following pages and additional instructions will be found in the manual supplied by manufacturer.